mglt/draft-mglt-ipsecme-ikev2-diet-esp-extension/draft-ietf-ipsecme-ikev2-diet-esp-extension.md

   TBA2    HCP_UNSUPPORTED
 ~~~

-This specification requests the IANA to create an IKEv2 Header Compression registry (see {{tab:hcp-name}}), as well as the necessary registries for the ESP Header Compression Profile Diet-ESP, that is the Attribute for Rules Generations (see {{tab-afrg}} as well as, when required, the complementary specific AfRG Values associated to each AfRG (see {{sec-afrg-val}}).
+This specification requests the IANA to create an IKEv2 Header Compression registry (see {{sec:hcp-name}}), as well as the necessary registries for the ESP Header Compression Profile Diet-ESP, that is the Attribute for Rules Generations (see {{sec:afrg}}) as well as, when required, the complementary specific AfRG Values associated with each AfRG (see {{sec:afrg-val}}).

 All registries are "Specification Required".

-## Registry for Generic Attributes for Rules Generation {#tab-gen-afrg}
+## Registry for Generic Attributes for Rules Generation {#sec:gen-afrg}

 Registry for Generic Attributes for Rules Generation.
-When Associated Data is set to YES, the AF bit of the corresponding Transform Attribute Payload is set to 0 and 1 otherwise.
-The AfRG Code Point mentioned here MUST NOT be reused by any Registries associated to any Profile and are shared bu all profiles.
+When Associated Data is set to YES, the AF bit of the corresponding Transform Attribute Payload is set to 0; otherwise it is set to 1.
+The AfRG Code Point mentioned here MUST NOT be reused by any Registries associated with any Profile and is shared by all profiles.

 |  AfRG Code Point | Full Name      |  Designation     | Has Associated Data | Reference
 |------------------|----------------|------------------|---------------------|----------
 |  65535           | RANGE AfRG     | range_afrg       | YES                 | ThisRFC
+{: #tab:gen-afrg}

-## Registry for IKEv2 Header Compression Profile {#tab:hcp-name}
+## Registry for IKEv2 Header Compression Profile {#sec:hcp-name}

 | Value (1 Byte) | Designation | Reference |
 |----------------|-------------|-----------|
 |  0             | Diet-ESP    | ThisRFC   |
 |  1-255         | unallocated |  -        |
+{: #tab:hcp-name}

-## Registry for Diet-ESP Attributes for Rules Generation {#tab-afrg}
+## Registry for Diet-ESP Attributes for Rules Generation {#sec:afrg}

 Registry for Attributes for Rules Generation for the ESP Header Compression Profile Diet-ESP.
-When Associated Data is set to YES, the AF bit of the corresponding Transform Attribute Payload is set to 0 and 1 otherwise.
+When Associated Data is set to YES, the AF bit of the corresponding Transform Attribute Payload is set to 0; otherwise it is set to 1.

 |  AfRG Code Point | Full Name      |  Designation     | Has Associated Data | Reference
 |------------------|----------------|------------------|---------------------|----------